Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Decide whose home the party will be held in, or reserve a restaurant or party room.

-• Prepare a guest list (consult with the mother-to-be), complete with full names, addresses, emails, and phone numbers (if possible).
+• Prepare a guest list (consulting with the mother-to-be) that includes full names, addresses, emails, and phone numbers (if available).

 • Determine how many people can fit in the room or home.

-• Decide if the event will be catered (and if so, which company/restaurant) or if you or someone else will be helping make the food and determine who will be making what.
+• Decide whether the event will be catered (and, if so, which company/restaurant) or if you or someone else will be helping prepare the food for the baby shower, and determine who will be responsible for what.

-• Ask the mother-to-be if she has a particular theme or color scheme in mind for the event.
+• Ask the mother-to-be if she has a particular baby shower theme or color scheme in mind for the event.

 • Mail the invitations.